 a panel of senior staff from the University and Students’ Union will select the successful scholarship awardees.
 The decision of the panel will be final

-we aim to inform all applicants of the outcome of their scholarship application by the end of July.
+we aim to inform all applicants of the outcome of their scholarship application by early August.

 Conditions of award